 We can highlight the west arm of W5 using the rectangle selector:

-Notice that this highlights the relevant pixels in the image, adds a new subset (which we’ve named
+Notice that this highlights the relevant pixels in the image, adds a new subset

-west arm) to the data manager, and adds a new visualization layer (also labeled
+(named Subset 1) to the data manager, and adds a new visualization layer in

 the visualization dashboard.